pay Function

 priorityFee | uint256 | Additional fee for transaction priority.
 If the executor is a staker, they receive this fee as a reward. |

-senderExecutor | address | Address authorized to execute this transaction.
-Use address(0) to allow any address to execute. |
+senderExecutor | address | Address authorized to execute this transaction (msg.sender).
+Use address(0) to allow any service with the correct signature to execute.
+When set to a specific address, only that executor can consume the nonce. |

 nonce | uint256 | Transaction nonce value managed by Core.sol.
 Usage depends on isAsyncExec: if false (sync), must equal the expected synchronous nonce; if true (async), can be any unused nonce. |